mehulagg/gitlab/doc/public_access/public_access.md

 - Explore (`/explore`).
 - Help (`/help`).

-However, if the access level of the `/public` directory is restricted, these directories are visible only to logged in users.
+However, if the access level of the `/public` directory is restricted, these directories are visible only to signed-in users.

-## Restricting the use of public or internal projects
+## Restrict use of public or internal projects

 You can restrict the use of visibility levels for users when they create a project or a snippet.
 This is useful to prevent users from publicly exposing their repositories by accident.
 The restricted visibility settings do not apply to admin users.

 For details, see [Restricted visibility levels](../user/admin_area/settings/visibility_and_access_controls.md#restricted-visibility-levels).